 The weather is getting warmer, but for some people that doesn’t mean an increased desire to get out of the house.
-If you prefer to stay at home rather than going out on the town, here are some fun activities for spring.
+If you prefer to stay at home rather than going out on the town, here are some fun activities for spring that can help you relieve stress and boost your mood!

 You don’t need a big yard and a green thumb to plant a garden.
 While those might help, you can still plant flowers, vegetables, and herbs in small spaces or indoors if necessary.
 To get started, head to a local nursery with information about how much space you have available and what you want to plant.
 If you want to eat what you grow, go with fruit and vegetable plants.
 If you prefer a more decorative garden, talk to the nursery employees about flowers and greenery that grow well in your area.
 Gardening also offers mental health benefits, including stress reduction and physical exercise.
 If you’ve never had a garden before, start slowly with a few plants and build over time as you learn how to care for your garden.